xlwings/xlwings/docs/datastructures.rst

     [[1.0, 1.0, 1.0, 1.0, 1.0]]

 * 2 dimensional Ranges are automatically returned as nested lists.
-It's enough to just specify the top left cell as target address.
+When assigning (nested) lists to a Range in Excel, it's enough to just specify the top left cell as target address.
 This sample also makes use of index notation to read the values back into Python:

   .. code-block:: python